MicrosoftDocs/dataexplorer-docs/data-explorer/provision-azure-ad-app.md

 `AADSTS650057: Invalid resource.
 The client has requested access to a resource which is not listed in the requested permissions in the client's application registration...`

-You'll need to follow the instructions on [setting up delegated permissions for Azure Data Explorer service application](#configure-delegated-permissions-for-the-application-registration).
+You'll need to follow the instructions to [configure delegated permissions for the application](#configure-delegated-permissions-for-the-application).

 ### Enable user consent error